 Who is currently the best 'keeper in the world?

 Featured Image Credit: PA

-Topics: Football, Spurs, Los Blancos, Marc-Andre Ter Stegen, Paris Saint-Germain, Tottenham Hotspur, Jan Oblak, Barcelona, Atletico Madrid, Hugo Lloris, Keylor Navas, Gianluigi Buffon, Thibaut Courtois, Real Madrid
+Topics: Spurs, Los Blancos, Marc-Andre Ter Stegen, Paris Saint-Germain, Tottenham Hotspur, Jan Oblak, Barcelona, Atletico Madrid, Hugo Lloris, Keylor Navas, Gianluigi Buffon, Thibaut Courtois, Real Madrid